jonleigh/RazorMailer/README.md

 A [sample application](https://github.com/jonleigh/RazorMailer/tree/master/samples) has been provided demonstrating a working implementation of RazorMailer.
 I've also included some information on two tools that come in handy when developing and testing emails within a project.
 This can be found near the [bottom of the page](#development-and-testing).

-If you have any queries, comments or suggestions, please get in contact through <contact details>.

 ###Models###
 At present, RazorMailer only supports typed POCO models to populate templates.
 This means you will need to create a model per email or share the same model across emails of a similar nature (e.g both only need a link to your website).
 While it's easy to get up and running with ``dynamic`` models, their use in this regard is a code smell and the lack of type checking can soon become a maintenance headache.